bracesoftware/DETUtils-Old/d_commands.md

 ### Functions

-*a_commands.inc* also contains some handy functions, let's see.
+*d_commands.inc* also contains some handy functions, let's see.

 **CallLocalCommand**